 The game received an update in 2013, adding a new character called Srinivasa, a blind musician from India who uses ultrasonic technology to see.

 The success of Gunslinger Stratos has inspired an anime adaptation, which was previewed in 2013.
+It will begin airing in 2015.

 A sequel, Gunslinger Stratos 2, has been released in early 2014, following a location test in late 2013.
+It will be followed by Gunslinger Stratos Reloaded for PC in 2015.